SARE Professional Development Program Annual Report for Utah

 State SARE Coordinator:

-In 2013 Utah’s sustainable agriculture professional development encompassed many educational events which included: Integrated Pest Management/sustainable agriculture mini-grants, NRCS workshops, sustainable agricultural conference support, travel scholarships and more.
-Mini-grants, co-sponsored by the Western SARE Utah Professional Development Program and the Utah Integrated Pest Management Center, went to two Extension professionals.
-A total of 660 participants received training in some aspect of sustainable agriculture as a result of these efforts.
-An estimate of the contacts of these participants in the next year (2014) is 10,269.
+In 2014 Utah’s sustainable agriculture professional development program encompassed many educational events which included: sustainable agricultural conference and workshop support, travel scholarships, book placements, and more.
+A total of 691 agricultural professional participated and received training in some aspect of sustainable agriculture.
+An estimate of the contacts of these participants in the next year (2015) is 10,776.

 Utah State University and the Western SARE Professional Development Program provide excellent opportunities for in-service training in sustainable agricultural topics to extension educators and other agricultural/natural resource professionals.
-In order to provide “research-based” information to the general public, our agricultural professionals must have the opportunity to be exposed to the newest techniques and information available on a wide variety of sustainable subject areas.
-Over the years we have formed partnerships with many non-extension agricultural professionals: NRCS, Conservation Districts, Utah Department of Agriculture and Food, and other state and federal agricultural/natural resource professionals (Forest Service and Bureau of Land Management).
-These partnerships allow numerous agricultural professionals to enhance their learning and skill set in sustainable agricultural systems.
-By educating/training all these agricultural professionals, it is hoped that they will utilize their new skills, knowledge and awareness within their agencies’ programs to better assist in reaching agricultural producers so we can all continue to move forward in our journey towards sustainability.
+In order to provide “research-based” information to the general public our agricultural professionals must have the opportunity to be exposed to the newest techniques and information available on a wide variety of sustainable subject areas.
+Over the years we have formed and maintained partnerships with many non-extension agricultural professionals: NRCS, Conservation Districts, Utah Department of Agriculture and Food, and other state and federal agricultural/natural resource professionals (Forest Service and Bureau of Land Management).
+These partnerships allow numerous agricultural professionals to enhance their learning and skill set interacting with sustainable agricultural systems.
+By educating/training all these agricultural professionals it is hoped that they will utilize their new skills, knowledge, and awareness within their agencies programs to better assist in reaching agricultural producers so we can all continue to move forward in our journey towards sustainability.

 - Best Management Practices – USU Extension Annual Conference